 There is a system of mutual recognition of qualifications between the EEA countries.

-If you are from another country then generally you need an employment permit - see exceptions below.
-There are four different types of employment permit: Green Card permit, work permit, intra-company transfer permit, spousal/dependant work permit - see below.
+If you are from another country then generally you need an employment permit.
+There are 9 different employment permits – see ‘Types of employment permit’ below.

-Highly Skilled Job Interview Authorisation: Since 15 July 2013, non-EEA nationals who have been invited to attend an interview for employment on the Highly Skilled Occupations list, will be granted a Highly Skilled Job Interview Authorisation allowing them to remain Ireland for a maximum of 90 days.
+Highly Skilled Job Interview Authorisation: Non-EEA nationals who have been invited to attend an interview for employment on the Highly Skilled Occupations list, will be granted a Highly Skilled Job Interview Authorisation allowing them to remain Ireland for a maximum of 90 days.

 You do not need an employment permit in order to work legally in Ireland if you are in one of the following categories: